National Bank of Ukraine Building: History

-The history of the bank is traced to 1839 when in Kyiv was established a branch of the State Commerce Bank with the ongoing reform in the Russian Empire when assignation ruble was being replaced for state credit notes.
-In 1841 for the bank was built an empire style (or broader neoclassical style) building (today is the older building).
-In 1860 in Russian Empire took place another reform when the State Commercial Bank was liquidated along with the State Loan Bank and in their place was formed the State Bank of Russian Empire.
+The history of the bank is traced to 1839 when in Kyiv was established a branch of the State Commercial Bank of the Russian Empire with the ongoing reform in the Russian Empire when assignation ruble was being replaced for state credit notes.
+In 1841 for the bank was built an Empire style (or broader neoclassical style) building (today is the older building).
+In 1860 in Russian Empire took place another reform when the State Commercial Bank was liquidated along with the State Loan Bank and in their place was formed the State Bank of the Russian Empire.
 At the same time the Kyiv branch was grandfathered into the new entity.
 The original building that once belonged to the local Noble Assembly by the end of the nineteenth century required major expansion.
 There were some propositions to preserve the original building, yet at the end it was decided to build a new building.

-In 1900, the Petersburg State Bank (which controlled the Kyiv branch) under Sergei Witte—who was the Russian Empire's Minister of Finance at the time—initiated a competition for construction of a new building.
-The competition was won by architect Oleksandr Kobeliev, with groundbreaking beginning a few years later in 1902.
+In 1900, the Saint-Petersburg-based State Bank initiated a competition for construction of a new building.
+The competition was won by architect Oleksandr Kobeliev, and groundbreaking took place in 1902.
 Shortly after construction had started, architect Oleksandr Verbytskyi joined the project, responsible for the design of the front façade.
 The Italian sculptor Emilio Sala (who also worked on the nearby House with Chimaeras) was invited to create the interior decorations.
 The style is inspired by the palazzos of the Italian Renaissance.

 On August 1, 1905, the building was completed and the bank had moved in.
 The new building featured modern lighting, ventilation, and a centralized heating system.
 In 1934, when the capital of the Ukrainian Soviet Socialist Republic was transferred from Kharkiv to Kyiv, two more floors were added to the building, in order to accommodate the larger footprint of the State Bank of the USSR.
 The building's original architect, Oleksandr Kobeliev, was responsible for the subsequent expansion, which was completed without disrupting the bank's operation.

+During the 2022 Russian invasion of Ukraine, the building was damaged on 1 January 2025 due to a Russian attack.